Life on the Roman Frontier

 We’re currently undertaking a research project on James Chappell to find out more about his story.
 Could you be a researcher?
 Try finding out more about the stories of black figures in your local area.

-Marble Hill and Transatlantic Slavery
+Country Houses and Transatlantic Slavery

 Links between wealthy British families and the transatlantic slave trade are often very complex and reflect the intricacies of British imperialism that are still being felt today.

+Henrietta Howard, a remarkable figure in the 18th century, had risen to prominence at George II’s court and set up a home for herself at Marble Hill in Richmond, despite her status as a woman and her profound hearing impairment.
 While there is no evidence to suggest that Henrietta owned enslaved Africans herself, she is known to have held investments in the French Compagnie des Indes and the South Sea Company, which both participated heavily in the transatlantic slave trade.
 When she left court in 1722, George II gifted Henrietta a generous financial settlement which included £11,500 of stocks, 70% of which was shares in the South Sea Company.
-This money financed the acquisition of land and the building of her house at Marble Hill.
+This money financed the acquisition of land and the building of her house.

 Dido Belle, an aristocrat